Making a Star Wars film must be one of the most daunting things in Hollywood.

 So while my opinions and views may change on Episode VIII when I see it in the framework of a full saga, I have the difficult task of trying to explain how conflicted I am after having watched this movie twice.

 The first time, I watched it alone.
 I was desperate to avoid spoilers that could leak from anywhere — social media, friendly conversations, and newsfeeds.
-After the movie was finished, I felt conflicting emotions.
+I went into the movie with a blank slate, and sitting there for a few moments after the movie was over, I felt conflicting emotions.
 Despite seeing some very beautiful things, a sense of mourning clouded my perspective.

 None of that should have been a surprise if you were paying attention to the trailers.
 You would have known in your heart what was coming, even if it didn’t clear your mind.
-“This is not going to go the way you think,” Luke screams, rain soaked and defeated, and it’s a message to anyone and everyone entering theaters.
-The movie spends 150 minutes of its runtime battling preconceived notions as it overturns or drops each of the critical TFA plot points, bit by bit.
+“This is not going to go the way you think,” Luke screams, rain soaked and defeated, and it’s a message to anyone and everyone entering theaters that things might not meet expectations.
+In fact, the movie spends 150 minutes of its runtime battling preconceived notions as it overturns or drops each of the critical TFA plot points, bit by bit.

 Supreme Leader Snoke dies without a fight.
 Rey’s parents are nobodies — they’re just no-name junkers who sold her off to get high one night.
 Luke Skywalker has more than lost his faith in the Force — he’s gone apostate by severing himself from it, waiting to die and kill the Jedi Order by proxy.